Centara Grand Island Resort & Spa Maldives – A family-friendly Maldives resort

 We recommend reading this guide on the best snorkel gear for kids before you go so that you don’t make the mistake we did.

 Other activities offered free with your all-inclusive package are Whale Shark boat trip, Sunset cruise, local island exploration and sunset fishing.

-A big reason for us travelling together as a family is so that we get to spend quality time together, but we also think it is important to have some child-free time and so when booking our Maldivian resort, a great kids club was very high on our list of requirements.
+A big reason for us travelling together as a family is so that we get to spend quality time together, but we also think it’s important to have some child-free time.
+When booking our Maldivian resort, a great kids club was very high on our list of requirements.

-Our kids can be a little shy and dropping them at nursery was always a struggle.
-We had never used a kids club before and were not sure what to expect.
+Our kids can be a little shy and we had never used a kids club before so we weren’t sure what to expect.
 We thought we would be lucky if we got 30 minutes to ourselves to enjoy a quick drink or a stroll around the island.
-We did not expect the kids to be begging us to go and refuse to be picked up!
+What we didn’t expect was for the kids to be begging us to go and refusing to be picked up!

 There was one main pool by the Reef restaurant.
-It is a large infinity pool and has a shallow separate pool for little ones.
+It’s a large infinity pool and has a shallow separate pool for little ones.
 The pool area is a little dated with some loose tiles.
 We highlighted this to the management so we hope that they have rectified this.
-Nevertheless, our kids had a great time with the large inflatables
+Nevertheless, our kids had a great time with the large inflatables.

-Some of the villas come with their own plunge pool which is a nice touch but we didn’t feel the need for a separate pool as the ocean is like a large pool anyway with the added bonus of baby sharks!
+Some of the villas come with their own plunge pool which is a nice touch but we didn’t feel the need for a separate pool.
+The ocean is like a large pool anyway with the added bonus of baby sharks!

-Overall we had such an amazing, relaxing, fun-filled, active holiday as a family in one of the most beautiful destinations in the world.
-You really can’t ask for much more than that – and to answer Ernie’s question as we stepped onto the island, “Yes, it is paradise”.
+Overall, we had such an amazing, relaxing, fun-filled, active family holiday in one of the most beautiful destinations in the world.
+You really can’t ask for much more than that.
+And to answer Ernie’s question as we stepped onto the island, “Yes, it is paradise”.

 This post contains affiliate links.
 If you click on them, we may earn a small commission at no additional cost to you.